Code of Student Conduct

 This rule includes, but is not limited to:

-- Failure to comply with the directions of College officials, and in a civil manner, including campus security officers, student affairs administrators, resident assistants, faculty and staff members, and dining room employees in the performance of their duties.
+- Failure to comply with the directions of College officials, and in a civil manner, including campus security officers, student life administrators, resident assistants, faculty and staff members, and dining room employees in the performance of their duties.

-- Being present when and where a violation(s) of the Student Code of Conduct is occurring and failing to leave the scene or notify campus authorities that there is a violation(s) of the Student Code of Conduct taking place.
+- Being present when and where a violation(s) of the Code of Student Conduct is occurring and failing to leave the scene or notify campus authorities that there is a violation(s) of the Code of Student Conduct taking place.

 - Knowingly violating the terms of any student conduct sanction imposed in accordance with this Code; not completing sanction(s) as assigned.